-A strong and reliable medical supply chain is a critical and integral component to delivering safe and effective high quality care to patients; however, it has become increasingly clear that the level of fragility across our national medical supply chain is unsustainable and poses significant risk to hospitals and health systems, as well as the patients and communities they serve.
+A strong and reliable medical supply chain is a critical and integral component to delivering safe and effective high-quality care to patients; however, it has become increasingly clear that the level of fragility across our national medical supply chain is unsustainable and poses significant risk to hospitals and health systems, as well as the patients and communities they serve.

 Hospitals rely on the effectiveness of the various groups that make up the supply chain, including manufacturers, sterilizers, distributors and, in many cases, group purchasing organizations (GPOs).
-A disruption anywhere in the process has the potential to create a series of prolonged difficulties in supply acquisition for providers, which ultimately can directly affect the patients they care for, the staff who provide the care or even the hospitals' ability to offer treatment at all.
+A disruption anywhere in the process has the potential to create a series of prolonged difficulties in supply acquisition for providers, which ultimately can directly affect the patients they care for, or even their ability to offer treatment at all.
 These disruptions can be the result of poor oversight, bad actors, policy initiatives and political motivations, as well as unforeseen and unpredictable events, like the COVID-19 pandemic or severe weather events.